livereload/LiveReload/README.md

 Building LiveReload for Windows
 -------------------------------

-1. Build the backend using the instructions below.
+1. Build the backend using the instructions below (“Building the backend for the Windows version”).

 2. Follow [windows/README.md](windows/README.md).